Botanical Art & Landscape Artist: Patricia Weeks & Photographer: Allan Weeks

 Honey Grevillea - Grevillea eriostachya (water colour) - Found in the desert areas Uluru through to central Western Australia.

 Stanley Chasm in the West Macdonnell Ranges - Alice Springs (acrylic painting).
 To view photographs below click on image.

-Born and educated in Melbourne, Australia, Pat has spent the last twelve years living in Central Australia painting the native flowers and landscapes of the region, she now lives in Victoria and returns to Alice Springs in the winter months.
+Born and educated in Melbourne, Australia, Pat has recently spent twelve years living in Central Australia painting the native flowers and landscapes of the region, she now lives in Victoria and returns to Alice Springs in the winter months.

 Pat's first recognition came as a teenager when her artistic impression of the First Royal Tour of Australia by Queen Elizabeth the 2nd and Prince Philip, was selected to be sent to Buckingham Palace from the youth of Australia.

 Pat went on to study art at RMIT, working as a commercial artist, first with Royco, an advertising firm in South Melbourne, then with Edments Art Department producing advertising art work, as well as silk screened posters for their Australia-wide stores.
 After her marriage whilst juggling a young family, she specialised in hand-colouring photographs before colour photography became the new media.
 Then Pat turned to her own passion, which is her art.

 Since then she has studied many facets of art, including water colour with Melbourne based Dutch artist Yolanda Calquoen, and that is where her interest in flora, and in particular botanical art blossomed painting wild flowers from nearby bushland in Victoria, in later years she has enjoyed passing on her methods of water colour illustration to many interested students, giving lessons to both adults and school children.